erewok/tlaplus-py/README.md

 This is a rewritten version of [`pluspy`](https://github.com/tlaplus/PlusPy), a Python interpreter for TLA+ specifications.

-**This is not a fork**.
 I refactored the `pluspy` codebase instead for the following reasons:

 - For self-teaching: I wanted to understand how states are generated.
 - I wanted to understand the parsing/interpretation of TLA+ specs.
 - I wanted to modify the original Python code to be closer to the contemporary Python I was used to reading (for learning).

 The existence of this codebase is not meant _in any way_ to be a judgment or reflection of opinion about the original codebase.
 Instead, I rewrote the original Python codebase to make it easier for me to understand while simultaneously trying to reverse engineer was doing.

-Lastly, the code in here is also not intended to be integrated back into the original repository and this is why it's not intended as a fork.
+Lastly, **the code in here is also not intended to be integrated back into the original repository**.

 ## Original README From `pluspy` Below